lishiyo/idea-factory-automator/README.md

 Currently, you can run the following tests and components:

-1. Test idea + schema generation and regeneration in cli:
+1. Test flow up to site generation in cli:
    ```
    npx run dev
    ```